WARNING

 Homeopathy in 19th century Russia

-In 19th century Russia, homeopathy was promoted by church Migures such as St. John of Kronstadt.
+In 19th century Russia, homeopathy was promoted by church figures such as St. John of Kronstadt.
 However, the homeopathy used at that time in Russia was not of the classical variety promoted by Hahnemann, or James Tyler Kent’s more mystical version, as Alexander Kotok explains:

 Russian Homeopathy had a strongly pronounced domestic character.
 The number of homeopathic physicians in pre-World War 1 Russia had always been insignificant.
 There were about 100 openly practicing homeopathic physicians and the same number of others who were hiding their practice behind terms like ‘specific’ from among 16-18000 doctors who were practicing through the Russian Empire.
 So, the Russian homeopathic literature reflected the demand of a wide public for ‘understandable’ homeopathy.
 This is one of the reasons why Russian homeopathy, which had not adopted the pure classical homeopathy of Hahnemann, did not integrate the new ideas of John Henry Clarke (1853-1931) and James Tyler Kent (1849-1916).
 30